What is a Check-Up?

 - Fill out forms for sports

-Other concerns that are more time involving and thought provoking such as chronic (prolonged duration) headaches, chronic stomach pains, psychological problems, or other more involved medical issues usually get coded with a separate code from our check up.
-Due to this separate code, there is an additional visit charge.
-It is up to your insurance company and specifically your medical plan as to if and how they will pay these charges.
+If you have other non-well concerns during your child’s check-up that require more time and medical evaluation an additional code will be added.
+This is called a Sick with Well service.
+We offer this as a convenience so that you do not have to bring your child back in if they are sick at the time of the check-up.
+This has become the standard of practice in other medical specialties, and we are excited to offer this service too.
+Due to the addition of this separate code, your insurance company may assess a copay.
+It is up to your insurance company and your insurance plan as to how this service is covered.
 Some plans completely pay, others require a separate co-pay (even if there is no co-pay for check-ups), and others do not cover these separated charges at all, considering it a “non-covered item”.
 These billing issues are between you and your insurance company.
-Because each plan has very different guidelines we always suggest you check with your insurer or HR department BEFORE coming to the doctor, so that you will know what is covered and not covered by your plan.
+Because each plan has very different guidelines, we always suggest you check with your insurer or HR department BEFORE coming to the doctor, so that you will know what is covered and not covered by your plan.
 Our goal continues to be providing quality healthcare to your child, while complying with AAP recommendations and appropriate billing policies.